Miista/proposals/Notes.md

 ### Generics

 Do we want generics in the language?
-I want generics as they reduce the amount of code that is written for common cases.
+Generics reduce the amount of code that is written for common cases.

+If we choose to have generics in the language, do we then want reified generics?
+That is, to have the type be available at runtime.

 [^swift-main]: Only the `main.swift` file can contain top-level code